ukhsa-collaboration/cherami/docs/dev_nextflow_pipeline_requirements.md

 ## Nextflow pipeline requirements for Cherami

-This document describes what things a Nextflow pipeline needs in order to be able to be run via Cherami.
+This document describes what a Nextflow pipeline must implement in order to run via Cherami.

-Cherami builds a kubernetes job manifest for each pipeline run - and so has to build a nextflow command that will be excuted in that jobs container.
-Therefore it is important each nextflow pipeline expecting to run via cherami implements certain things in a uniform way.
+Cherami builds a Kubernetes Job manifest for each pipeline run, and constructs a Nextflow command that is executed inside that jobs container.
+Each Nextflow pipeline expected to run via Cherami therefore needs to implement certain things in a uniform way.

 ## The nextflow command